JochimM/Delfi-PQ_FDIR/README.md

 Verification of most important functions (the bitflip function, pi function,

+## Project complications

+Describe here what issues we had

 ## Future work and recommendations

  - more advanced flight software